cvdebeer/ms3_cc/README.md

 - Once a recipe is selected, it opens on it's own page and options are presented to the User to edit or delete the recipe.
 The User is also able to select adding a recipe at this time.
 - Should a User choose to edit a recipe they are taken to a 'Review section' where all the information is drawn from the database and presented to them of their recipe.
 There they can select what part of the recipe they want to edit.
 Once they are happy with all the information being updated they select the 'Update' button and this then updates the recipe on the database.
 - Should a User chose to 'Delete' a recipe, the User will be returned to the 'Home Page' and the recipe will be removed from the database.
+- User is able to search the site for recipes matching search criteria.
+They can search for ingredients, names, category or method.

 ### Features still to implement

 Due to time constraints, and some issues I ran into during my build planned features not yet implemented are:

-- The search functionality allowing to search the database by ingredient, name etc
+- Give the user the ability to reset and or delete ingredients and methods from the input screen.
 - The ability for the User to share the recipe via social media or email.
 - A User dashboard where Users can see recipes by different criteria eg. Author or rating.